Chicago Pile-1: Construction

 Another group, under Volney C. Wilson, was responsible for instrumentation.
 They also fabricated the control rods, which were cadmium sheets nailed to flat wooden strips, cadmium being a potent neutron absorber, and the scram line, a manila rope that when cut would drop a control rod into the pile and stop the reaction.
 Richard Fox, who made the control-rod mechanism for the pile, remarked that the manual speed control that the operator had over the rods was simply a variable resistor, controlling an electric motor that would spool the clothesline wire over a pulley that also had two lead weights attached to ensure it would fail-safe and return to its zero position when released.

 About two layers were laid per shift.
 Woods' boron trifluoride neutron counter was inserted at the 15th layer.
 Thereafter, readings were taken at the end of each shift.
 Fermi divided the square of the radius of the pile by the intensity of the radioactivity to obtain a metric that counted down to one as the pile approached criticality.
 At the 15th layer, it was 390; at the 19th it was 320; at the 25th it was 270 and by the 36th it was only 149.
 The original design was for a spherical pile, but as work proceeded, it became clear that this would not be necessary.
 The new graphite was purer, and 6 ST of very pure metallic uranium began to arrive from the Ames Project at Iowa State University, where Harley Wilhelm and his team had developed a new process to produce uranium metal.
 Westinghouse Lamp Plant supplied 3 ST, which it produced in a rush with a makeshift process.

 The 2.25 in metallic uranium cylinders, known as "Spedding's eggs", were dropped in the holes in the graphite in lieu of the uranium oxide pseudospheres.
 The process of filling the balloon with carbon dioxide would not be necessary, and twenty layers could be dispensed with.
 According to Fermi's new calculations, the countdown would reach 1 between the 56th and 57th layers.
 The resulting pile was therefore flatter on the top than on the bottom.
 Anderson called a halt after the 57th layer was placed.
 When completed, the wooden frame supported an elliptical-shaped structure, 20 ft high, 6 ft wide at the ends and 25 ft across the middle.
 It contained 6 ST of uranium metal, 50 ST of uranium oxide and 400 ST of graphite, at an estimated cost of $2.7 million.
+According to Robert Crease, CP-1 and preceding piles were "the largest unbonded masonry structures since the pyramids."